 - Transportation Efficiency = Annual Vehicle Miles Driven per Capita

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, National Climatic Data Center, Energy Information Administration, U.S. Department of Transportation - Federal Highway Administration and Insurance Institute for Highway Safety.
+Sources: Data used to create this ranking were collected as of September 16, 2025 from the U.S. Census Bureau, National Climatic Data Center, U.S. Energy Information Administration, and U.S. Department of Transportation - Federal Highway Administration.